actions/actions-runner-controller/docs/adrs/2023-05-08-exposing-metrics.md

 We can approach publishing those metrics in 3 different ways

-### Expose Service Monitor, Services for listeners and a Service for the manager
+### Option 1: Expose a metrics endpoint for the controller-manager and every instance of the listener

 To expose metrics, we would need to create 3 additional resources: